 Article II - Capital Contributions

-This section contains the names of all members who have contributed financially to founding the LLC, as well as the total amounts of money they have provided.
-Members can also provide the LLC with the property.
+This section contains the names of all members who have contributed their financials to founding the LLC, as well as the total amounts of money they have provided.
+Members can also provide the LLC with property.
 If a member contributes to the LLC in exchange for ownership, this is called a capital interest, and it is normally proportionate to the percentage of the company a member owns.

 This section also determines the percentage of distributions the members receive instead of salary, and how often (yearly or quarterly).
 It also clarifies how LLC funds are contributed and distributed to the owner.
 This is helpful to the owner and a good way to ensure that appropriate records are being kept.

 Article IV - Choose a Management Structure